phetsims/sun/doc/Checkbox.md

     * accessibleName: Special Angles
     * accessibleHelpText: Explore with or without constrained angles.
-    * accessibleContextResponseChecked: Point on circle contrained to special angles.
+    * accessibleContextResponseChecked: Point on circle constrained to special angles.
-    * accessibleContextResponseUnchecked: Point on Circle no longer condtrained.
+    * accessibleContextResponseUnchecked: Point on Circle no longer constrained.
     * Initial state: unchecked

 ##### What a learner hears when interacting with the Special Angles checkbox:
     * On focus: "Special Angles, unchecked, checkbox"
-    * When toggled to checked: "checked", then "Point on circle contrained to special angles."
+    * When toggled to checked: "checked", then "Point on circle constrained to special angles."
-    * When toggled to unchecked: "unchecked", then "Point on Circle no longer condtrained."
+    * When toggled to unchecked: "unchecked", then "Point on Circle no longer constrained."

 ### Design Consideration for Voicing Options
 The design tips for Description also apply to Voicing.